Board of Directors

 Leah Jane Esau | Interim President

-Leah Jane Esau is an award-winning playwright and fiction writer.
-Her shows have been performed in various festivals, including the Summerworks Theatre Festival in Toronto.
-She is winner of the 2012 Tom Hendry award, and the 2012 Pam Dunn award for the play, Disappeared.
+Leah Jane is an award-winning playwright and fiction writer.
+Her shows have been performed in various festivals, including the SummerWorks Performance Festival in Toronto.
+She is winner of the 2012 Tom Hendry Awards, and the 2012 Pam Dunn award for the play, Disappeared.
 Her fiction has appeared in Canadian, American and UK journals including The New Quarterly, Grain, PANK, Bodega, The South Dakota Review, The Dalhousie Review – among many others.
 In 2014, she was a finalist for the $10,000 Bronwen Wallace Award, with the Writer’s Trust of Canada.
 She teaches at the National Theatre School.

 Tiffanie Guffroy | Director

 Having lived in more than five different countries in the past 15 years, Tiffanie has gained a wide range of academic and professional experiences in the cultural field.
 She is currently Partnership Manager for a non-profit social innovation organization called Exeko, whose mission is to create social transformation through culture and the arts.
 Tiffanie would like contribute her bit to society by doing what she does best: project management and fundraising.
 Tiffanie has learned from the best at the National Theatre School of Canada, through managing and fundraising for the program Theatre Engaging Communities.
 Tiffanie is also a musician and a theatre lover, and has directed two plays.
 Although this wasn’t enough to make a living, it helped her to understand those who make theatre the heart of their lives!